edamla/mediterraneanagency/_books/2021-09-01-fatimah-al-zahra-ra.md

 # For adding excerpt add <!--more--> and break the line
 ---
-This book presents gleams from the life of Fati- mah al-Zahra (Radıyallahü Anha), who is the highest of the women of the world and heaven.
+This book presents gleams from the life of Fatimah al-Zahra (Radıyallahü Anha), who is the highest of the women of the world and heaven.
 She was Fatimah, a pearl that fell from the horizon of heaven to the earth of the world.
 Fatima was the light and joy of the eyes of the Messenger of Allah.
 She was a part of the blessed body of the Prophet (pbuh).
-That Fatima was an unfading flower that grew from the ro-sary of Haz- rat Khadijah.
+That Fatima was an unfading flower that grew from the ro-sary of Hazrat Khadijah.
 What can I say for her with this weakness?
 She was an unfading flower that the Prophet, who was a mercy to the worlds, kissed and smelled.